Blah029/Python/README.md

 # Python
-A couple of modules with some useful functions and other python code.
+A couple of modules with some useful functions

 - modules
   - myMath </br>